rerun-io/rerun/docs/content/concepts/entity-component.md

 aren't relevant to the scene that the space view is drawing are safely ignored.
 Also, Rerun even allows you to log your own set of components, bypassing archetypes altogether.

-In Python, the `rr.AnyValue` helper object can be used to add custom component(s) to an archetype:
+In Python, the `rr.AnyValue` helper object can be used to add custom component(s) to an archetype or log an entirely custom set of components:

-code-example: any_value_archetype

-It can also be used to log an entirely custom sets of components:

 code-example: any_value